Growing Tomatoes in Planter Boxes: A Complete Guide

 Start by mixing a slow-release fertilizer—something balanced like 10-10-10—into your potting mix when you plant.
 That gives your young tomatoes a steady supply of nutrients right from the start.

 “Think of fertilizer as fuel.
-You can’t expect a car to run on fumes, and tomatoes are the same.” — Mark Bolt, Vice President of EarthBox®.
+You can’t expect a car to run on fumes, and tomatoes are the same.” — Mark Bolt, Vice President of EarthBox®

-Boost Fruit Production with P & K
+Boost Tomato Fruit Production with P & K

 Once your plants start flowering, it’s time to change the menu.
 Switch to a fertilizer that’s higher in phosphorus (P) and potassium (K) to encourage strong blooms and better fruit set.
 Phosphorus supports flower and root development, while potassium helps ripen fruit and improves overall plant health.

-Supporting Your Tomato Plants
+How to Support Your Tomato Plants

 Tomatoes can grow fast and heavy, especially in planter boxes where growth is concentrated.
 Without proper support, stems can bend, break, or shade lower fruit.